Head house

 The Reading Terminal in Philadelphia, showing a nine-story brick head house to the right and arched train shed (with market below) to the left.

-A head house or headhouse may be an enclosed building attached to an open-sided shed, including the piers extending into a waterway, or the aboveground part of a train or subway station.
+A head house or headhouse is an enclosed building attached to an open-sided shed, including one with piers extending into a waterway, or the aboveground part of a train or subway station.

 Markets

 In the 18th and early 19th centuries, head houses were often civic buildings such as town halls or courthouses located at the end of an open market shed; one example is the former market and firehouse from which Philadelphia's Head House Square takes its name.

 New York's Chelsea Piers complex, showing the shore-side head house running perpendicular to, and connecting, Piers 62 to 59 (from left to right), which extend into the Hudson River.

 Mines

 In mining, a headhouse is the housing of the headworks of various types of machinery used for moving coal to the surface, or men to or from it.